coding-in-the-wild/admesh-parser/readme.md

 ##You Can't Use This Until You Download More Stuff

 To use this module, you will need [admesh](https://sites.google.com/a/varlog.com/www/admesh-htm).
-This module just parses the output, it does not include the binary.
+This module just parses admesh's output, it does not include admesh.
+(Well, technically, it does, in the test folder, but it only will work for windows.)

 You will also need an STL file to run this on.
 Two files are included in the 'test' folder.